rodneyshupe/Cookbook/Recipes/Entrees/Misc/PaellaValenciana.rst

    sprigs.
 Use a wooden spoon or spatula to scrape up any browned bits from the bottom and stir everything together well, making sure that the rice is all submerged.
-5. Bring to a simmer and cook without stirring g until the rice is tender and the liquid is absorbed (you may need to add more liquid if it gets too dry before the rice is fully cooked; just pour it evenly around the top), 15 to 20 minutes total.
+5. Bring to a simmer and cook without stirring until the rice is tender and the liquid is absorbed (you may need to add more liquid if it gets too dry before the rice is fully cooked; just pour it evenly around the top), 15 to 20 minutes total.